brentbiglin/greater-commons-go/README.md

 ##### Goal

 My goal is to create a checkout system or the various devices that are available to students from the IT Lab.
 Up until now, reservations, checkouts, and overdue devices have been recorded by hand.
 Presently, a workaround has been developed by the lab TAs to use Google Sheets and Google Forms.
 An optimized and standardized application developed for the lab's specific needs is required.
-The tool that I will use does not have a reservation/overdue notice feature, so the bulk of my work will be developing and optimizing that.
+The tool that I will use does not have a reservation/overdue notice feature, so my stretch goal will be developing and optimizing that..

 ##### Materials